im-kulikov/helium/README.md

 It contains the following components for rapid prototyping of your projects:
 - Grace - [context](https://golang.org/pkg/context/) that helps you gracefully shutdown your application
-- Group - collects an actors and runs them concurrently, [see examples](#group-actors).
+- Group - collects an services and runs them concurrently, [see examples](#group-services).
 - Logger - [zap](https://go.uber.org/zap) is blazing fast, structured, leveled logging in Go
 - DI - based on [DIG](https://go.uber.org/dig).
 A reflection based dependency injection toolkit for Go.
 - Module - set of tools for working with the DI component